THE DIGNITY FOR ALL STUDENTS ACT (DASA)

 Examples of cyberbullying include, but are not limited to:

-For further information regarding the Dignity for All Students Act, see the links and files below and/or contact Dr. Heather Paler, Secondary School Dignity for All Students Act Coordinator at DignityAct@honeoye.org or 229-5171 ext.
-3026 or Mrs. Andrea Johnson, Elementary School Dignity Act Coordinator at DignityAct@Honeoye.org or 229-5171 ext 3026.
+For further information regarding the Dignity for All Students Act contact Dr. Heather Paler, Secondary School Dignity for All Students Act Coordinator or Mrs. Andrea Johnson, Elementary School Dignity Act Coordinator; at DignityAct@Honeoye.org or 229-5171 ext 3026.
 Procedures and complaint forms are available in all offices.
-Procedures and complaint forms are also available in an electronic format or in a Word file below.
+The complaint form is also available in an electric format (see left side link to form).
 You may place forms in Dr. Paler's or Mrs. Johnson's mailbox or e-mail forms to DignityAct@Honeoye.org

 TermsWhat is bullying?